Ollie

 Take the impulsion for your jump from your board, not from the ground, right before you pop, almost at the same time

 Lift your back foot as well, but with a slight delay.
-Lift it up to get more height, and towards the nose for better control
+Lift it up to get more height, and toward the nose for better control

 Bend your knees when landing to absorb the impact and avoid bouncing on your board